Welcome! My name is Catherine and I’m the owner of Barefaced Food.

 - I eat a fresh, wholefood diet with as few refined products as possible

-- My diet is now 100% plant based – educating myself about the impact of my food choices, not just on my body but also on the environment, motivated my shift to veganism.
+- My diet is now predominantly plant based – educating myself about the impact of my food choices, not just on my body but also on the environment, motivated this shift.

 - I make sure I have fun with my food, developing new recipes, trying new flavours and eating things I know I’ll enjoy